 This is the percentage return on investment you can expect from your rental property.

-Using the examples above, the ROI can be calculated as follows:
+Using the examples above, we can calculate the ROI as:

 ROI = [Net Annual Rental Income / Total Property Cost] x 100%